freezonex/EMS/readme.md

 ## Technologies Used

 - Django REST Framework: For building the API that handles data interactions.
-- PostgreSQL: As the database backend for storing all energy consumption records.
+- MySQL: As the database backend for storing all energy consumption records.
 - React: For building an interactive front-end to display energy data.

 ## Installation